 It is a good idea to start planning for a garden overhaul on paper, as this will save time and money and help towards creating a unified design concept.
+A paper is where all Garden Rooms are born on.
 Landscaping means significantly changing the look of a garden space, and can include taking up an old lawn and laying down new turf, establishing a pathway through the garden, including a water feature, and even building a patio or decked area.

 When designing a garden, it is necessary to know about the type of soil it contains, to determine which plants will thrive and which will not, and to establish how good the drainage is.
 Radical landscaping that does not take this into consideration could result in an unintentional miniature swimming pool in the garden, with water unable to drain away.

 In order to create a unified and aesthetically pleasing theme in the garden, consideration should be given to linking different parts of it, just as the rooms in a house are linked by means of hallways and doors.
 It is a good idea to decide upon a theme for the garden, as this can also affect the choice of plants.
 An Italian theme, for example, could involve olive trees, lavender, and azaleas, complete with statues and water features, while an Oriental garden could feature bamboo, magnolia, and Japanese maples.
 And different heights could be created in the garden, using not only short and tall plants, but also structures, such as arbours and screens.
 Thought should also be given to the wildlife in the garden and surrounding area: it could become a haven for insects through the plantation of flowers that bees will love.